JonathanYeeW/bakkt-coding-challenge/README.md

 #### installation

 1. clone the repository and run `npm install` in the root directory.
+2. navigate into the ios folder `cd ios`, run `pod install`, and navigate out `cd ..`

 #### commands

-0. (optional): Open the Chrome debugging tool (http://localhost:8081/debugger-ui/)
 1. start Metro (JavaScript bundler) by running `npx react-native start`.
+2. optional: Open the Chrome debugging tool (http://localhost:8081/debugger-ui/)
-2. run the application on ios with Simulator (MacOS) by running `npx react-native run-ios`
+3. run the application on ios with Simulator (MacOS) by running `npx react-native run-ios`

 ## Notes